ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/technical_specification.md

 ## 1.0 Description

+Mean of Ratios imputation is a standard imputation method for business surveys.
+The method imputes a single numeric (target) variable using the relationship between the target variable and an appropriate predictive or auxiliary variable.
+Since the method can be influenced by extreme values, the method supports a form of trimming.

 This document specifies the type-specific aspects  for Mean of Ratios Imputation with reference to the
 [General Imputation Method Specification](../general/technical_specification.md).